Tribal Council endorses Clingmans Dome name change

 The mountain was known among the Cherokee as Kuwahi long before it was named after North Carolina Sen. Thomas Lanier Clingman, who lived in the 19th century, they said.

 To the Cherokee, the mountain always has had special significance.
-Medicine people would go to the summitt, seeking guidance from the Creator about tribal matters.
+Medicine people would go to the summit, seeking guidance from the Creator about tribal matters.

 Kuwahi translates to "mulberry place" in English.